NREL/BEEAM/FMU/flexlab_demo/openstudio/README.md

 # Summary

-This directory contains the [OpenStudio Parametric Analysis Tool (PAT)](https://github.com/NREL/OpenStudio-PAT) project that was used to calibrate the whole-building model to measured data and produce the `in.idf` for the co-simulation.
+This directory contains the [OpenStudio Parametric Analysis Tool (PAT)](https://github.com/NREL/OpenStudio-PAT) (version 3.1.0) project that was used to calibrate the whole-building model to measured data and produce the `in.idf` for the co-simulation.

 ## /data